-Payment of any outside scholarship funds cannot be made until the Student-Athlete Outside Aid Award form is completed by all parties and reviewed by the coordinator.
+Payment of any outside scholarship funds cannot be made until the Student-Athlete Outside Aid Award form (go to Forms) is completed by all parties and reviewed by the coordinator.
 Failure to report outside scholarship information to the University may create an NCAA violation and jeopardize your eligibility.

 NCAA bylaws restrict you, the student-athlete, from cashing scholarship checks yourself.

 Most 529 plans do not require plan payments be sent directly to the University.
 The payment can be sent to the plan owner or you, who can then make a payment to the student account directly.
 We recommend this option if it is available to you.

 If your plan requires that funds are sent directly to the University, visit 529 plans for more details.